Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/get-started/create-an-office-add-in-using-any-editor.md

 # Create an Office Add-in using any editor

-You can use the Yeoman generator to your Office Add-in.
+You can use the Yeoman generator to create your Office Add-in.
 The Yeoman generator provides the project scaffolding and build management.
 The  `manifest.xml` file tells the Office application where your add-in is located and how you want it to appear.
 The Office application takes care of hosting it within Office.

  >**Note:** These instructions use Terminal on a Mac, but you can also use other shell environments.